Business Terms and Conditions

 - Main characteristics of our Service

-(1) Registration enables the Customer to create their user profile, create a catalogue of commodities and access customer support services.
+(1) Registration enables the Customer to create their user profile, create a catalogue of goods and access customer support services.

-(2) The Customs Service enables the registered Customer to instruct Declaron to submit a customs declaration to a tax authority on its behalf, retain copies of relevant supporting documentation and carry out relevant follow-up communications relating to the customs declaration.
+(2) The Customs Service enables the registered Customer to instruct Declaron to submit a customs declaration to the relevant tax authority on its behalf, retain copies of relevant supporting documentation and carry out relevant follow-up communications relating to the customs declaration.

 (1) Profile Creation: to create a Customer profile and register for the Customs Service, the Customer must